anjackson/ipywardley/README.md

 This plugin makes it easy to generate [Wardley Maps](https://wardley-maps-community.github.io/awesome-wardley-maps/) using [Jupyter Notebooks](https://jupyter.org/).

 It supports a subset of the syntax defined by the [Online Wardley Maps](https://onlinewardleymaps.com/) service.
 This simple language can be use to specify the map via the `%%wardley` cell magic.

+## Installation

+First, [install Jupyter](https://jupyter.org/install).
+Then before running it, install `ipywardley`. e.g. if you are using pip:

+    pip install ipywardley

+Then, run Jupyter:

+    jupyter-lab

+## Usage

+Open up a new Python 3 notebook, and use this command to enable the module:

+    %load_ext ipywardley

-[See this example notebook for a detailed introduction](https://github.com/anjackson/ipywardley/blob/main/test/wardley-maps.ipynb).
+Now you can use the `%%wardley` directive and create maps.
+[See this example notebook for a detailed example of how to do this](https://github.com/anjackson/ipywardley/blob/main/test/wardley-maps.ipynb).

 ## Screenshot